da-cali/linux-x1-tablet/README.md

   ```
   iasl -ve -tc dsdt.dsl
   ```
-9. Move the compiled patch to your boot folder:
+9. If there are no errors in the previous step, move the compiled patch to your boot folder:
   ```
   sudo cp dsdt.aml /boot
   ```